Crocs might not be the most stylish shoes around, but they are mighty popular with more than 25 million pairs sold.

 Final Thoughts on Crocs as a Water Shoe

-We’ve used our Crocs clogs for a long time now when launching kayaks, messing around in rivers, swimming and other water activities.
-And they’ve been fine to wear as a water shoe in these situations.
+We’ve used our Crocs clogs for a long time now when launching kayaks, messing around in rivers, swimming, and doing other water activities.
+And they’ve been fine to wear as a water shoes in these situations.

 They are comfortable, with the straps they fit a bit closer to your foot, you are less likely to slip and, thanks to their style, you can wear them in an informal beach bar without feeling out of place.